 Why is Carbohydrate = Protein defined as unknown even though Carbohydrate and Protein have the same (null) value?
 Because NULL simply means "I don't know."
-You don't know what Carbohydrate is, and you don't know what Protein is; therefore you don't know whether those (unknown) values are the same.
+You don't know what the Carbohydrate value is, and you don't know what the Protein value is; therefore, you don't know whether those (unknown) values are the same.
 Maybe Carbohydrate is 37, and Protein is 14, or maybe Carbohydrate is 93, and Protein is 93.
 If you don't know both the carbohydrate value and the protein value, you can't say whether the two are the same.